Get tech confident for less

 Alternatively, you can look into buying a Bluetooth finder and slipping it inside your laptop case.
 Apple's AirTag (below), for example, syncs with the Find My network and has a built-in speaker that you can listen out for when you're nearby.

-For more details on recovering a laptop, see our guide: What to do if your laptop gets stolen.
+Explore our full guide to the best Bluetooth trackers.
+Alternatively, for details on recovering a laptop, see our guide: What to do if your laptop gets stolen.

-This means your computer will ask for a password or PIN code if you want to unlock it after a few minutes of inactivity, preventing someone from using your PC while you're away.
+This means your computer will ask for a password or Pin code if you want to unlock it after a few minutes of inactivity, preventing someone from using your PC while you're away.

 To enable automatic screen lock, follow these steps:

-Which? computing experts have picked out the best laptop deals, from budget buys to top-of-the-range models, on brands such as Acer, Samsung and even Apple MacBooks
+Which? computing experts have picked out the best laptop deals, from budget buys to top-of-the-range models, on brands such as Acer, Samsung and even Apple MacBooks.

 If you don't want to risk giving others access to your data, try creating a guest account – handy for shared computers at home or work.
 This new account will have basic functionality but no access to your files.